Cornmeal crepes with strawberries and clabbered cream

 No matter how much space you have on your dinner table, or in your stomach when it’s time for seconds, there’s always room for cornbread.
 It is an ideal side for barbecue favorites, chili, country ham and just about anything else that’s edible and has a little extra juice to it — a vehicle to soak up all of the goodness.
 But cornbread is much more than just a spongy side item in the South.
-Here are five easy ways to enjoy cornbread with your meal.
+Here are five easy, nontraditional, ways to enjoy cornbread with your meal.

 Toasted cornmeal can add a surprising nutty flavor to your usual cake recipe.
 A sweet cornbread cake pairs great with morning coffee or afternoon tea.
 Just adjust your flour mix by adding 1/3 cup of yellow cornmeal.
 When decorating the cake, a sweet frosting will complement the cake well.